KeepCodingCloudDevops5/aws-yilisramirez/README.md

 ![IAM role](https://user-images.githubusercontent.com/39458920/159451638-68c02c83-3bf9-4c1b-afe6-3f53e6fe2f78.JPG)

-Now we proceed to attach the IAM policy to secret manager `rtb-db-secret` through this JSON code.
+Now we proceed to attach the IAM policy to secret manager `rtb-db-secret` through this JSON code in order to enable the connection.

 ```bash
 {